 While we are not able to welcome you to a virtual visit to the Department of English and Linguistics on Mary Washington’s beautiful campus on this page and in our linked resources!

-Learn More about ELC Studies through Our Virtual Webinars
+Learn More about ENLI Studies through Our Virtual Webinars

 - Interested in learning more about English and English: Creative Writing?
 Check out our webinar for prospective ENL students.

 ENLI Department Offices in Combs Hall

-The English, Linguistics, and Communication Department offices are located in the four-story Combs Hall, a building named for the third president of Mary Washington College, President Morgan L. Combs.
+The English and Linguistics Department offices are located in the four-story Combs Hall, a building named for the third president of Mary Washington College, President Morgan L. Combs.
 President Combs served as university president from 1929-1955.

-Many ELC classrooms and faculty offices are located in Combs Hall, with the third floor housing departmental offices.
+Many ENLI classrooms and faculty offices are located in Combs Hall, with the third floor housing departmental offices.

 Combs Hall classrooms vary from comfortable seminar meeting rooms to larger classrooms with a couple of auditorium-size classrooms for larger classes and presentation rooms